openresearchtools/Portable-Comfy/README.md

 custom nodes and user data remain in a movable directory beside the launcher.
 No system Python or CUDA toolkit is used.

 This repository is an early Linux x86-64 prototype.
-Builds are currently published only as short-lived GitHub Actions artifacts, not as Releases.

 ## Portable layout